SumoLogic/sumologic-solution-templates/atlassian-terraform/test/README.md

     d. cleanup

     All the stages are executed by default.
 If you would like to skip a stage set the environment variables like `SKIP_deploy=true`.
-    This is very helpful if you are modifying your tests and do not want to create/destroy resources with each run.
+    This is very helpful for example if you are modifying the code and do not want to create/destroy resources with each test run.
-    To achieve this, you would set `SKIP_cleanup=true` and all other variables should be unset for the first run.
+    To achieve this, for the first run you would set `SKIP_cleanup=true` and all other variables should be unset.
     For the second run it would be `SKIP_cleanup=true` and `SKIP_deploy=true`.

     Now, you can run tests without creating/destroying resources with each run.
 Once you are finished, unset `SKIP_cleanup` and run the tests to clean up the resources.